DeveloperAspire/DeveloperAspire/README.md

 - 🔭 I’m currently working on my personal development and Tech career.
-- 🌱 I’m currently learning Go and Javascript.
+- 🌱 I’m currently learning Javascript, CSS, ReactJS and VueJs.
 - 👯 I’m looking to collaborate on open source projects, public speaking and helping beginners get into the tech space.
 - 💬 Ask me about open source, Tech, Go, and Javascript.
 - 😄 Pronouns: He/Him.